gdq12/dataexpert_intermediate_bootcamp_2025/1_dimensional_data_modeling/4_graph_data_modeling/README.md

         - row_number method: if there is  dim that i different for each dup, then do are order by to decide which row to take from each partition

+    + good to knows:

+        - can think of vertices as a mix of SCD and transactional info

+        - game vertices can be thought of as transactional because they really only occur 1x and have their own metadata/metrics associated to that event

+        - the player and team vertices are more like SCD.
+The player SCD is an aggregation of all the player stats throughout their career to date

 3. populate the edges tbl

     ```sql